 There are so many iOS 11 problems for the iPhone and iPad that it's becoming difficult for Apple to fix them all.
 That's where we are here to help.

-iOS 11.2.5 is the latest stable version of the mobile operating system, though we're already anticipating an update to iOS 11.2.6 due to a fresh glitches.
+iOS 11.2.6 is the latest stable version of Apple’s mobile operating system, and while it has brought a number of fixes to serious issues, it comes with some fresh glitches.
 The best solution to fixing most problems may be to skip to iOS 11.3 public beta.

 Do you have a specific iOS 11 problem not listed?
 Follow and tweet at us and we'll list it here and direct message you if we find a solution.

 Why are there so many iOS 11 issues?
 Well, there are now many iOS devices, many carriers, and many various settings you may have ticked that others don't. iPhone 6 and 6S users have had the most complaints, according to our feedback.
 But, remember, there are minor problems that you and you alone might face with iOS 11 due to your settings.

 Here are the top iOS 11 problems and how to fix them to get your iPhone and iPad back up to speed.